 Three types of cognitive items are scored for NAEP.
 Multiple-choice item responses are captured by high-speed scanners during student booklet processing for paper-based assessments and processed electronically for digitally based assessments.
-Short constructed-response items (those with two or three valid score points) and extended constructed-response items (those with four or more valid score points) are scored by trained scoring personnel.
+Short constructed-response items (typically those with two or three valid score points) and extended constructed-response items (typically those with four or more valid score points) are scored by trained scoring personnel.
 Unless otherwise noted, the term "scoring" in this section refers to constructed-response items.

 recruits qualified and experienced scorers, trains them, and verifies their ability to score particular questions through qualifying tests;